osm2pgsql-dev/osm2pgsql-website/_manual-v2/06-flex-output.md

 To use OSM IDs as primary keys, you have to make sure that

-* you only ever add a single row per OSM object to an output table, i.e. do not call `add_row` multiple times on the same table for the same OSM object.
+* you only ever add a single row per OSM object to an output table, i.e. do not call `insert` multiple times on the same table for the same OSM object.
 * osm2pgsql doesn't split long linestrings into smaller ones or multipolygons into polygons.
 So you can not use the `split_at` option on the geometry transformation.